 With so many different air purifiers flooding the market today, it can be hard to know which air purifier is the best at protecting you and your loved ones.

 There are many common misconceptions with HEPA filtration and what it can do.
-Many people think that HEPA is the industry standard, but there are better options out there.
+Many people think that HEPA is the industry standard and while it’s a very good baseline, there are better options out there.

-- HEPA “High-Efficiency Particulate Air” – efficiency rating: 99.97% removal of airborne particles at 0.3 µm in size. (largest particle size)
+- HEPA “High-Efficiency Particulate Air” – Effieceny rating: 99.97% removal of airborne particles at 0.3 µm in size.

-- ULPA “Ultra Low Particulate Air”- efficiency rating: 99.999% removal of airborne particles 0.1 µm in size
+- ULPA “Ultra Low Particulate Air”- Effieceny rating: 99% removal of airborne particles 0.1 µm in size.

-- DFS “Electrically Enhanced/Stimulated Air Filtration” – efficiency rating: 99.99% removal of airborne particles at 0.007 µm in size (smallest particle size)
+- DFS “Electrically Enhanced/Stimulated Air Filtration” – Effieceny rating: 99% of particles as small as 0.007 µm in size.

 1. What are HEPA filters?